Robert Black (serial killer): Caroline Hogg

 Five-year-old Caroline Hogg, Black's youngest known victim, disappeared while playing outside her Beach Lane home in the Edinburgh suburb of Portobello in the early evening of 8 July 1983.
 When she failed to return home by 7:15 p.m., her family searched the surrounding streets.
 A boy told them he had seen Caroline with a man on the nearby promenade, which they searched before calling the Lothian and Borders Police.

 The ensuing search was the largest in Scottish history at the time, with 2,000 local volunteers and 50 members of the Royal Scots Fusiliers searching first Portobello, then expanding their scope to all of Edinburgh.
-By 10 July, Hogg's disappearance was headline news across the UK.
+By 10 July, Hogg's disappearance was headline news across Britain.
 Nine known paedophiles were identified as having been in Portobello on 8 July; all were eliminated from the inquiry.

 Numerous eyewitnesses had seen an unkempt, balding, "furtive-looking" man wearing horn-rimmed glasses, watching Hogg as she played; then following her to a nearby fairground.
 En route, a 14-year-old girl named Jennifer Booth had seen Hogg sitting with this man on a bench.
 Booth overheard Hogg reply "Yes please" to some question posed to her by the man before the two walked to the fairground holding hands.

 There, the man paid 15 pence for Caroline to ride a carousel as he watched.
 A witness stated to police that as they left the fairground at about 7:30 p.m., Caroline seemed frightened.

 Hogg remained in Black's van for at least 24 hours.
 Black delivered posters to Glasgow several hours after the abduction, and refuelled his van in Carlisle early the following morning.

 On 18 July, Hogg's naked body was found in a ditch close to the M1 motorway in Twycross, 310 mi from where she had been abducted and just 24 mi from where Maxwell's body had been found the previous year.
 The precise cause of death could not be determined due to the extent of decomposition.
 Insect activity suggested the body had been placed where it was found on or after 12 July; Black had made a delivery to Bedworth on that date.
 The absence of clothing again suggested a sexual motive.

 The following March, a televised reconstruction of the abduction was broadcast nationally.
 Appealing for witnesses to come forward, Hogg's father said: "You think it can never happen to you, but it has proven time and time again that it can, and it could again if this man isn't caught in the near future."